How to protect yourself

 - Monitor your health for fever, cough or difficulty breathing.

 - Book an appointment at the uOttawa Assessment Centre.

 Enhanced Cleaning Protocol

 The University remains open.
 All residences, food services, libraries and other facilities and services remain accessible and open until further notice.
 Academic integrity and continuity remain a priority, and we know people may need access to the campus from time to time.

-Although no cases of COVIF-19 have been confirmed on campus, we take standards for hygiene and cleanliness very seriously and are taking steps to ensure the safety of our staff, students and outside workers.
+We take standards for hygiene and cleanliness very seriously and are taking steps to ensure the safety of our staff, students and outside workers.

 On a daily basis, our executive are meeting and working to ensure that they meet the latest guidance on hygiene and cleaning.
 Our campus’ health and safety measures are designed to address a broad spectrum of viruses, including COVID-19, and include everything from handwashing hygiene and cleaning product specifications to washroom and common area cleaning procedures.

 We are working with our partners and suppliers to make sure our have all the appropriate virus-killing products sanctioned by Public Health as well as the protective equipment they need for their operations.
 Our Cleaning Vendor uses cleaning products and protocols which are effective against viruses, including: